How to Teach Your Kids About Holiday Budgeting | Mydoh

 Do kids need a Christmas budget?

-By the time kids have grown to be tweens and teens, they likely have a list of people they want to buy gifts for during the holidays.
+By the time kids have grown to be teens, they likely have a list of people they want to buy gifts for during the holidays.
 From matching necklaces for their BFF to the latest Steam game for their Secret Santa to yet another “World’s Best Dad” mug.

 But even candy grams and silly stocking stuffers for the family pet can add up, which is why the holidays are an ideal time for kids and teens to practice making and sticking to a budget.
 This way, they’re empowered to spend their own money how they choose on Christmas gifts for loved ones.